stroggprog/cvmultiply/README.md

     1. Within each box, there may be other boxes.
 Multiply the opposite corners of each box and add them together
     2. When there are no corners, multiply vertically

-So in the first instance there are no 'coreners' and we can only multiply vertically, so we get `5x1 = 5`.
+So in the first instance there are no 'corners' and we can only multiply vertically, so we get `5x1 = 5`.
 Now we extend the box to the right:

 ```
    +--+